YashwanthDevelops/Pomodoro/README.md

 This Pomodoro Timer is a minimalist web application designed to help you implement the Pomodoro Technique - a time management method that uses a timer to break work into intervals, traditionally 25 minutes in length, separated by short breaks.

+## Live Demo

+You can try the Pomodoro Timer at: [https://yashwanthdevelops.github.io/Pomodoro/](https://yashwanthdevelops.github.io/Pomodoro/)

 ## Features

 - Clean, distraction-free interface